aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 ### **Class ComplexBarcode**
 Class *ComplexBarcode* allows generating barcode documents to work with complex barcodes.
-At present, it supports only the Swiss QR Code symbology.
-It is used to manage QR bills in payments that replace previous payment slips.
+At present, it supports Swiss QR Code and Royal Mail 2D Mailmark symbologies.
+Swiss QR Code is used to manage QR bills in payments that replace previous payment slips.
 Swiss QR Code contains all necessary payment information required to initiate payments or to process a QR invoice.
 Class *ComplexBarcode* contains classes *SwissQRBill* and *SwissQRCodetext* that enable various functions to work with Swiss QR codes, such as getting or setting the account number of a creditor, alternative payments schemes, payment amount, currency, etc.

 ### **Examples**
 Here, you can see some code samples for simple operations, such as generating a barcode using Code128 or recognizing a barcode from a file or stream.